-Especially for those of you trying to navigate through the complex train system of subways, bullet trains and other modes of transportation during your visit in Japan, fear not.
-There are some user friendly ways available at your finger tips, either via your smartphone or an internet browser to help you plan your trip.
+Especially for those of you trying to navigate through the complex train system of subways, bullet trains and other modes of transportation during your visit to Japan, fear not.
+There are some user-friendly ways available at your fingertips, either via your smartphone or an internet browser to help you plan your trip.

 Of course, if you are really in a pickle or don’t have access to wi-fi, simply ask one of the friendly train staff, because even if they don’t speak English, they will try their best to help via gestures, maps and the like.
 Don’t be shy now 🙂